raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ### Autostart on boot

 Now we’ll make sure Lightning Terminal starts as a service on the Raspberry Pi so it’s always running.
-In order to do that, we create a systemd unit that starts the service on boot directly after LND.
+In order to do that, we create a systemd service unit file that starts the service on boot directly after LND.

 * Create the Lightning Terminal systemd unit with the following content.
 Save and exit.